 The seawall at the cinema was not upgraded as part of the Redcar scheme.
-Beach levels were lower than in 2016 and 2014, this exposed the undermining of the toe apron at the north-west corner noted in some previous reports.
+Beach levels were significantly higher than in 2018, this meant that the previously exposed undermining of the toe at the north-west corner noted in previous reports was not visible.
 The wall has been downgraded to poor condition following the 2018 survey due to the extensive undercutting visible along the toe of the wall and further localised cracking to its face.
-There was some evidence of historic repairs which generally remain in fair condition.
+Although it was not possible to inspect the undercutting due to the high beach levels in 2020 there was no evidence that any recent repairs have been undertaken.
+There is evidence of historic repairs which generally remain in fair condition.
 The interfaces with the more recently constructed defences adjacent on both sides remained in good condition.
+The overall condition rating remains as poor following the 2020 inspection.